lidofinance/docs/README.md

 ## Deployment

-Build and deploy happens automatically when pull request is merged to `main`branch or someone pushes to `main` branch directly.
+Build and deployment happen automatically when a pull request is merged to the `main` branch or someone pushes to the `main` branch directly.

-To build documentation locally and push built version to the `gh-pages` branch use next command:
+To build the documentation locally and push the built version to the `gh-pages` branch, use the following command:

 ```console
 GIT_USER=<Your GitHub username> USE_SSH=true npm run deploy